 Once your hair is just about dry you want to then create sections of your hair so that you can smooth your hair easier with a round brush.

-Rough drying your hair delivers less of direct heat on your hair and will significantly cut down your blow-dry and styling time.
+Rough drying your hair delivers less direct heat on your hair and will significantly cut down your blow-dry and styling time.

 Ok, curly girls and straight-haired girls will have totally different ways of blowdrying their hair, even if the curly hair girl is blowing her hair out straight, it is best to Rough Dry the hair first.